argv-minus-one/gzdoom-use-to-pickup/README.md

 A key binding for toggling the mod on/off.
 This also appears in the “Customize Controls” menu.

+## For Modders

+By default, this mod looks at the `Tag` property of actors to decide on their name, and applies use-to-pickup behavior to all actors that can be picked up.
+This behavior can be customized on a per-class basis by including a `UseToPickup.ini` file in your mod, with the replacement settings.
+Take a look at [the one that comes with this mod](UseToPickup.ini) for an example of how this looks.

+The following keys are recognized:

+* `AlwaysTouchPickup`

+	If yes, this item will always be picked up by touching it, even if this mod is enabled.

+* `Tag`

+	Default name of the item, shown under the brackets.
+Used if the item's `Tag` property is absent.

+* `UsePickupMessageAsTag`

+	If yes, and if an item has no `Tag` but does have a `PickupMessage`, then use that.

+* `ForceTag`

+	If yes, always use the `Tag` in the INI as the displayed name of the item.

+The INI format is defined by [the INIFile library](https://github.com/argv-minus-one/gzdoom-zscript-utils/tree/master/INIFile).
+Sections are merged as specified in the documentation for that library, [under “Merging Data by Actor Class”](https://github.com/argv-minus-one/gzdoom-zscript-utils/blob/master/INIFile/README.md#user-content-merging-data-by-actor-class).

 ## Credits

 Much smarter people than me made this possible.
 They include: